MST47/Tensorflow-Projects/README.md

 # Tensorflow-Projects
+## Overview
-In this repository we will walk through 4 fundemental machine learning algorithms.
-We will apply each of these algorithms to unique problems and datasets before highlighting the use cases of each.
+This repository provides scripts and tools to build and train ML models.
+We will walk through 4 fundamental machine learning algorithms.
+We will apply each of these algorithms to unique problems and datasets before highlighting their use cases.

-The algorithms we will focus on include:\\
+The algorithms we will focus on include:

 i.
-Linear Regression
+Linear Regression  <br />
 ii.
-Classification
+Classification      <br />
 iii.
-Clustering
+Clustering   <br />
 iv.
-Hidden Markov Models
+Hidden Markov Models  <br />
-It is worth noting that there are many tools within TensorFlow that could be used to solve the problems we will see below.
+It is worth noting that many tools within TensorFlow could be used to solve the problems we will see below.
 I have chosen the tools that I belive give the most variety and are easiest to use.

+### Features
+**Automated Scripts**: Easily automate the use of multiple NLP models. <br />